BioUML

-BioUML is an open-source software platform for the analysis of data from omics sciences research and other advanced computational biology developed by scientists from the Institute of Systems Biology in Novosibirsk, Russia.
-The platform is freely available online and used in research labs for the discovery of disease origins and prevention.
+BioUML (Biological Universal Modeling Language) is an open-source web-based software platform written in Java with support for JavaScript and R. The main field is systems biology and data analysis - visualization of biological data, modeling of biological systems, as well as access to bioinformatics databases.
+It was originally developed by Fedor Kolpakov in 2002 in collaboration between Biosoft.Ru and the Institute of Systems Biology in Novosibirsk, Russia.

 Available versions

-The current release of BioUML is version 0.9.3 released in October 2010 and includes 3 versions.
+The current release of BioUML is version 2023.3 released in September 2023.

 BioUML Server offers access to data and analysis methods installed server-side for BioUML clients (workbench and web edition) over the Internet.

 BioUML Workbench is a Java application that can work standalone or as "thick client" for the BioUML server edition.